Corporate Social Responsibility in Canada

 - the management and treatment of Arsenic associated with the 800 Level Adit drainage to the Cadwallader Creek; and

 - The management and monitoring of seepage discharges from the tailings management area to Cadwallader Creek.

-Water Quality and biological assessments are carried out up river from the mine, from the mine portal and again after treatment in the lower Cadwallader Creek.
+Water Quality and biological assessments were carried out up river from the mine, from the mine portal and again after treatment in the lower Cadwallader Creek.

-In 2016, Avino installed a state-of-the-art Pal Microfiltration water treatment plant which has been very successful at removing arsenic.
+In 2016, Avino installed a state-of-the-art Pal Microfiltration water treatment plant which was very successful at removing arsenic.
 The plant is capable of treating 35 L/s, giving it more than enough capacity to treat all of the mine drainage water even in extreme conditions.